-The winners of the competition will be announced at the Award Ceremony in presence of the jury, followed by the screening of the film The Amazing Jonathan and a reception.
+The winners of the competition will be announced at the Award Ceremony in presence of the jury, followed by the screening of the film The Lost Leonardo and a reception.
 The DOCVILLE jury hands out 3 awards:

 - The Jury Award for Best International Documentary.
 Purchase prize by CANVAS.